Triplex Plunger Pump Troubleshooting Guide: Common Problems, Causes & Solutions

 Seal life is heavily influenced by:

-• Plunger surface finish and alignment
+• Plunger surface finish and straightness

 • Cooling and lubrication quality

-• Operating pressure relative to design rating
+• Operating pressure compared with design rating

-• Fluid cleanliness and temperature
+• Fluid cleanliness, temperature, and chemical compatibility

 Valve Failures and Flow Reversal